 Windows IIS

-If IIS has been installed as a Windows Feature.
-If possible, disable IIS.
-If this is not possible, verify that there are no web sites listening on any ports.
+In case IIS has been installed as a Windows Feature, disable IIS.
+If this is not possible, verify that no websites are listening on any ports.

 Windows System/Virtual Swap Settings- Need discussion with Hassan

 The Windows System/Virtual Swap settings must be updated to match the physical memory of the server.